Tech billionaire Henry Nicholas facing drug counts in Vegas

 “The allegations in the media should not interfere with Marsy’s Law, the victims rights movement started by Dr. Nicholas, that so many victims, advocates, law enforcement leaders, staff and volunteers are working to advance across the country,” the organization said.

-In Nevada, Marsy’s Law will appear on the ballot in November as a legislatively referred constitutional amendment, after the measure was approved during the 2015 and 2017 legislative sessions, as required by law.
-Nevada Attorney General Adam Laxalt, Clark County Sheriff Joe Lombardo and Clark County District Attorney Steve Wolfson have previously endorsed the measure.

-Henry Nicholas was arrested along with Ashley Fargo on Tuesday.
+Henry Nicholas on Tuesday was arrested along with Ashley Fargo.
 Hadfield said she faces the same counts as Nicholas.
 Court records show she has also been released on her own recognizance.

 It was not immediately clear if Fargo has legal representation.